Framework

 5. Click Create API Key.

-The token you create is the equivalent of a password giving write access to your hosted project.
+The token you create is the equivalent of a password giving write access to your hosted app.
 Do not commit it to git or share it with anyone you don’t trust.
 If you accidentally expose your key, you can go back to your settings to immediately revoke it (and create a new key).

 In a moment, you’ll copy-paste your new Observable API key, so leave this window open for now.
 (If you accidentally close the window, you can delete the old key and create a new one.
 For security, API keys are only shown once upon creation.)